 Legislative proposals have been introduced in the United States Congress and in state legislatures that would greatly streamline cable franchising.
 This legislation is intended to facilitate entry by new competitors, particularly local telephone companies.
 Such legislation has passed in several states, including states where we have significant operations.
 Although certain of these states have provided some regulatory relief for incumbent cable operators, these proposals are generally viewed as being more favorable to new entrants due to a number of factors, including efforts to withhold streamlined cable franchising from incumbents until after the expiration of their existing franchises, and the potential for new entrants to serve only higher-income areas of a particular community.
 To the extent incumbent cable operators are not able to avail themselves of this streamlined franchising process, such operators may continue to be subject to more onerous franchise requirements at the local level than new entrants.
-At least two additional states where we have cable systems have issued regulations that will facilitate telephone companies.
-A proceeding is pending at the FCC to determine whether local franchising autorities are impeding the deployment of competitive cable services through unreasonable franchising requirements and whether such impediments should be preempted.
+At least two additional states where we have cable systems have issued regulations that will facilitate telephone company provision of video services by eliminating or reducing the application of franchising requirements to the telephone companies.
+A proceeding is pending at the FCC to determine whether local franchising authorities are impeding the deployment of competitive cable services through unreasonable franchising requirements and whether such impediments should be preempted.
 We are not yet able to determine what impact such proceeding may have on us.